This article may contain links from our affiliate partners. Please read how we make money!

 It’s possible to make a fortnight of meal prep at once with the proper organization and recipes.
-It’s why we love freezer-friendly meal prep, especially around the busier times of the year.
+It’s why I love freezer-friendly meal prep, especially around the busier times of the year.

 But it’s crucial to know how to freeze meal prep properly, or you can risk health hazards.
 There are a couple of rules, tips, and tricks you should know before freezing meal prep.

 - How to Freeze Meal Prep: 11 Tips

 - 1. Use the right storage container